xoxor4d/t4-rtx/README.md

 <br>

 ## Current issues:
-- no stable hashes
+- ~~no stable hashes~~ (depends on dvars and settings)
 - ~~no proper sky replacement yet~~
+- static models might look weird at times because motion vectors are not correct (remix issue?)
-- the gun gets more wobbly the further from 0 0 0 you are (tweak r_znear and r_znear_depthhack and let me know if you find values to fix that)
+- the gun gets more wobbly the further from 0 0 0 you are
+- > "fix" with following dvars:
+- > r_znear "40.0"
+- > r_znear_depthhack "39.9805"
+- > too heigh values will cause wrong volumetrics (visualize with Surface Volume Radiance)
+- > too low values will result in wobble
 - not yet SP compatible

 <br>